 To tell about myself and my faith journey is not easy, as there are many emotions that surface when I do.
 I was born in Charles City, Iowa, and when I was seven years old, my parents, sister and I moved to Maple Grove, MN.
-One of my most life changing events occurred when I was sixteen.
+One of my most life-changing events occurred when I was sixteen.
 My family and I were in a car accident.
-The accident took the lives of my both of my parents.
+The accident took the lives of both of my parents.
 After that, I was very angry with God, but I soon found that staying angry was not the way to go.
 With my faith in God, my desire to help hurting people started growing then.

-After my parents death, I moved back to Iowa to live with relatives.
+After my parents’ death, I moved back to Iowa to live with relatives.
 I joined the Methodist church that my grandparents belonged to.
-After high school I moved back to Minnesota.
+After high school, I moved back to Minnesota.

 Pete and I were married 43 years ago at St Raphael’s Catholic Church in Crystal.
 We lived for many years in Crystal and Brooklyn Park.
 We have two children (son and daughter) and 4 grandsons.
 We adopted our children at the ages of 8 and 9.
 Both of them came to us with their own childhood pain and struggles.
-With the guidance of God we were able to help them find their way.
+With the guidance of God, we were able to help them find their way.
 God’s gift of bringing our children into our lives has been a blessing in so many ways.
 It’s always enjoyable spending time with our family.

 I joined the Catholic Church four years after Pete and I were married.
 When we moved to Buffalo and found Zion we decided to leave the Catholic Church.
 Before deciding on Zion, we had visited a number of other churches.
 It was very important to us that we find a church that was welcoming and comforting.
-I wanted to be sure that Pete felt that way, because he was leaving the Catholic Church after attending it his whole life.
+I wanted to be sure that Pete felt that way because he was leaving the Catholic Church after attending it his whole life.

 Pete and I became members of Zion 20 years ago.
 I will always remember how welcoming Pastor John and Pastor Ed were to us.
 It wasn’t long after we joined that Pastor John and Howard Burgdorf wanted us to go to leadership training for Stephen Ministries.
 It meant so much to us to be asked to serve as Stephen Ministry Leaders at Zion.
-To be part of a caring ministry, with the focus of helping others was very important to us.
+To be part of a caring ministry, with a focus of helping others was very important to us.
 We held this role for approximately nine years.

 Since joining Zion I’ve also been involved in a number of other ministries which include: Women’s Ministries, New Member Committee, greeting and serving coffee on Sunday mornings, Harvest of Hands, serving communion, Lutefisk Dinner, 40 Days of Purpose, Bible studies, and 40 Days of Community.